gfrison/gfrison.github.io/_patents/natural-language-data-programming-combinatorial.md

 # Partitions

-With the syntax `min_variable_max` it is intended that the values of variable are partitioned in way that each solution will hold at least min occurrences of variable unique values (independently by whether they are repeated or not) till a maximum of `max`.
+With the syntax `min_variable_max` the values of the variable are partitioned in way that each solution will hold at least min occurrences of unique values (independently by whether they are repeated or not) till a maximum of `max`.
 If `min` is specified but `max` isn't, then `max` is intended to be set with the `min` value, and vice-versa.
 In the example above, the `Origin` has minimal and maximal occurrences set to one.
 Therefore, a solution may contain either italian or german dishes, not both.

 # Repetitions

 Repetitions state how many _unique instances_ of values carried by a variable must be used for each Solution.
-Above, the `1#Course` defines that there must be strictly one occurrence of course values.
+Above, the `1#Course` defines that there must be strictly just one occurrence in a single solution.
 The number of repetitions is configurable `min#variable#max` where `min` is the minimum number of unique instances of a variable accepted in a Solution.
 The omitted `max` or `min` follows the pattern applied for Partitions.

 # Combining Generators